Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 You have the option to change the status and thus the colors of the bars and of the milestones.
 Linking the status to properties in the source project via the user interface is currently impossible.

-Project Online Roadmap 5
+Bar status Project Roadmap

-Figure 5: It is possible to set the status of the bars manually
+It is possible to set the status of the bars manually

 Moving Projects